LeeTheNerd/LearnDjango/README.md

 1. The route is the blank string.
 This means that just the URL will render the home page.
 2. The `views.home` represents that the view is located in the views.py file and the `home()` function is what is executed for the view.
-3. The `name='blog-home` is name argument that can be used to also route to this URL.
+3. The `name='blog-home` is name argument that can be used to also route to this URL inside code blocks that are inserted into HTML code.

 _Note: If your server is running and you have created this file, you will see an error advising there is no home view since there has not been one created._